garrettmichaelgeorge/tic_tac_toe/README.md

 # Tic-Tac-Toe at the Command Line
 Play Tic-Tac-Toe from the command line!

-Requires two players (playing against the computer may be supported in future versions).
+Built using Ruby.

 ## Prerequisites:

-1. Basic familiarity with the *nix command line
+1. Two players (playing against the computer may be supported in future versions)
 2. Ruby (v1.9+) installed on local computer.
 To check:

     ~~~